What you need to know about COVID-19

 Will I be responsible for any out-of-pocket costs for COVID-19 testing & screening services?

-We will cover medically necessary COVID-19 diagnostic testing and medical screening services, when such services are ordered and/or referred by a licensed health care provider.
-Depending on your plan, your copayment, coinsurance and/or deductible cost-sharing may be waived for medically necessary COVID-19 diagnostic testing and medical screening services.
+We will cover medically necessary COVID-19 diagnostic testing and medical screening services, when such services are ordered and/or referred by a licensed in-network health care provider.
+Depending on your plan, you may be responsible for your copayment, coinsurance, and/or deductible.

 If I need treatment for coronavirus, is that covered by my plan?